To determine the correct parameter only a good connection to the measuring instrument is not enough.

-Very important is the question: For what purpose do I measure?
+Very important is the question: For what purpose do I do this measurement?

-A current measurement to find out the heat development in a wire requires a different parameter than a current measurement to determinate the charge status of a capacitor.
+Performing a current measurement to examine the heat development in a wire requires a different parameter than a current measurement to determinate the charge status of a capacitor or battery.

 The closely related interaction between voltage and current, and power and energy on the other hand will be discussed on this page.

-The instantaneous voltage u, current i and power p has a value that corresponds to a specific time t.
-A certain waveform has a infinity number of instantaneous values.
+The instantaneous voltage v, current i and power p has a value that corresponds to a specific time t.
+Every waveform has an infinity number of instantaneous values.
 Such a waveform is described as the parameter as a function of time.
-In the case of a voltage will be written as u(t).
+In the case of a voltage it will be written as v(t).

 In the example below, the situation of a series circuit of a resistor and a coil connected to a sinusoidal voltage with a peak voltage of 3 V and a frequency f of 50 Hz.